 If possible, introduce your child to one or more classmates before their first day.
 Walking into a room full of new faces is anxiety-inducing for anyone, and knowing someone in the crowd will help put them at ease.
 Your new school may be happy to put you in touch with another family, or you may be able to connect with some on a school Facebook page or online community board.
 If your school offers any sort of orientation for new students, be sure to attend.

 5. Inform your child’s school about any medical conditions

-Contact your school’s administration and teach about any medical conditions your child may have, including any medication they may need to take regularly or in case of an emergency.
-If your child has severe allergies, you will likely need to leave an epipen at school in addition to the one your child will carry with them in their backpack.
+Contact your school’s administration and teachers about any medical conditions your child may have, including any medication they may need to take regularly or in case of an emergency.
+If your child has severe allergies, you will likely need to leave an EpiPen at school, in addition to the one your child will carry with them in their backpack.

 6. Make time to listen when kids want to talk

 It’s natural for children to have a lot of feelings – good and bad – about starting a new school.
 Make it clear you’re always open to listening and talking through their concerns, no matter how small or silly they may seem.
 Encourage them to come to you with any problems and not worry about getting in trouble.
 While it’s always your first instinct as a parent to help them solve their problems, remember that sometimes they just need someone to listen and nod.